shogun-toolbox/shogun/doc/cookbook/source/examples/kernel/custom_kernel.rst

 -------
 Example
 -------
-In this example, we initialize a :sgclass:`CGaussianKernel` and then use the kernel matrix to create a custom kernel.
+In this example, we initialize a :sgclass:`GaussianKernel` and then use the kernel matrix to create a custom kernel.

 Imagine we have files with data.
-We create :sgclass:`CDenseFeatures` (here 64 bit floats aka RealFeatures) as
+We create :sgclass:`DenseFeatures` (here 64 bit floats aka RealFeatures) as

 .. sgexample:: custom_kernel_machine:create_features

-We create an instance of :sgclass:`CGaussianKernel`.
+We create an instance of :sgclass:`GaussianKernel`.
-We initialize with :sgclass:`CDenseFeatures` and then get the kernel matrix.
+We initialize with :sgclass:`DenseFeatures` and then get the kernel matrix.

 .. sgexample:: custom_kernel_machine:create_kernel